Puja Malla | Channel Head – STM Microelectronics

 Due to the situation in the 1990s, like many, her family left Kashmir.
 Countless moments were left behind like many unfinished chores.
-After finishing her schooling from Delhi, she went on to Rajiv Gandhi College of Engineering Research and Technology, Chandrapur for B.Tech.
+After finishing her schooling in Delhi, she went on to Rajiv Gandhi College of Engineering Research and Technology, Chandrapur for a B.Tech.
 Today she is Channel Head with STM Microelectronics.

 Excerpts from the interaction with Rajesh Prothi

-How come you opted to tread a different path, away from the traditional thought process of Kashmiris by joining electronic & power industry?
+How come you opted to tread a different path, away from the traditional thought process of Kashmiris by joining the electronic & power industry?

 My thought process was no different from any other Kashmiri of our times.
 Being a woman, I too wanted to be a doctor.
 But destiny had a different plan for me.
 Looking back I am happy and satisfied and have no regrets about my profession or anywhere I am today.

 While we were in Srinagar, my father would always joke that he could get me a medical seat anywhere in the world since we owned a lot of land.
 Nonetheless post 1990, after moving to Delhi we knew things were not the same.